orangitfi/readme-guidelines/guided/README.md

 # OrangIT Standard Documentation

-## Project purpose

-What is the reason why this application exists?
+Project purpose: What is the reason why this application exists?
 What real-world business cases does it support?

+## Getting started

+Prequisites:
+- What other software you need to have installed on your local machine in order to set up a development environment?
+- Is there are separate file for environmental variables?
+- How does a developer get one that works?
+- Are other changes - such as /etc/hosts, port-forwardings - needed?

+Setup:
+- Install dependencies and other initial setup steps e.g. `docker-compose up` and `npm install`.
+- How to start the application locally e.g. `npm start`.

+Access the application locally:
+- What URL(s) to use to access the locally running application?
+- What kind of credentials do you need to access all relevant pieces of the application?
+- If there are multiple distinct user roles, you need a test user account for each of them.

 ## Architecture

+High-level architecture:
-High-level architecture: what is deployed and where, what are the main integration points, what are the main languages/technologies used, what kind of data is stored and where etc.?
+- what is deployed and where, what are the main integration points?
+- What are the main languages/technologies used?
+- What kind of data is stored and where?

-Don't hesitate to use a picture.
+    - Don't hesitate to use a picture.

 ## Development environment

-### Prerequisites, and what to do first

-What other software you need to have installed on your local machine in order to set up a development environment?
-Is there are separate file for environmental variables?
-How does a developer get one that works?
-Are other changes - such as /etc/hosts, port-forwardings - needed?

 ### Run tests

+- How to run tests locally?
+- Are there unit tests?
+- Are there integration tests?
+- Are there e2e tests?

-How to run all tests locally.
-If there are separate unit, integration and acceptance/e2e tests, remember to describe here how to run any/all of them.
+Describe here how to run any/all of them.

 ### Migrations

 How to run database migrations locally (if necessary).
 Sometimes the migrations are run as part of the test suite, which is preferable.

-### Start the application locally

-How to start the application locally.

-### Access the application locally

-What URL(s) to use to access the locally running application?

-What kind of credentials do you need to access all relevant pieces of the application?

-If there are multiple distinct user roles, you need a test user account for each of them.

-### IDE setup

-If there are some special tricks needed to get the project working in IDEA/Eclipse/something other, then describe them here.
-Preferably attach screenshots, if applicable.
+### How to make a production data dump and import it into the local development environment?

+Sometimes you run into hard-to-reproduce bugs, which manifest themselves only with production data.

+In those cases it is extremely useful to be able to do a data dump from production and set up the local development environment with production data.

+Describe how to do that here.

-### Version control
+### Repository guidelines

 If using git:
 - What kind of git workflow is used in this project.
 Merge or rebase?